popsUlfr/steamos-btrfs/README.md

 At any time you can download the latest version and go through the installation again to enable the latest changes or simply apply changed settings.
 Disabling the home conversion won't have any effect on an already converted home partition.
+You should still select the `Convert /home` option if you want to update the home partition's mount flags modified through `/etc/default/steamos-btrfs`.

 At times updates may change the default config options and you may want to merge the changes with your own: [Configuration options](#configuration-options)